amitjimiwal/feedback-management/README.md

-# Feedback Management Project
+# Simple FeedBack Management

 ## Introduction

-The Feedback Management Project is a simple system designed to handle user feedback efficiently.
+Simple system designed to handle user feedback efficiently.
 It allows users to submit feedback, which is then stored in a in memory database.

 ## Installation Steps